-Each of the four candles represents the 4,000 years of waiting for the coming of the promised Messiah, from Adam and Eve in the Old Testament up to the time of St. Joseph and Mary.
+Each of the four candles represents the 4,000 years of waiting for the coming of the promised Messiah, from Adam and Eve in the Old Testament up to the time of St. Joseph and Mary in the New Testament.
 One candle is lit on each Sunday of Advent, often accompanied by a special prayer and Scripture readings that go along with the meaning of each week.
 Sometimes a fifth white candle is added, often called the “Christ candle” that is lit on Christmas day.
-Together, the soft candle light rising from the Advent candles symbolize the coming of Jesus as “The Light of the World.”
-There are many, many styles of Advent wreaths available, from traditional evergreen wreaths to decorative resin or ceramic Advent candleholders.
+Together, the soft candlelight rising from the Advent candles symbolize the coming of Jesus as “The Light of the World.”
+There are many styles of Advent wreaths available, from traditional evergreen wreaths to children’s Advent wreaths.

 Nativity scenes are usually store bought and come in a variety of styles, from children’s nativity play-sets to elaborate and traditional heirloom-quality nativity sets.
 Nativity scenes can be fun for kids because you can “dress them up” in a variety of ways by creating a whole scene into which they are featured.
 For example, you can turn it into a snow-scape or a desert-scape, or re-create a Bethlehem stable scene.

-Of all the seasons of the year, the Advent and Christmas season is undoubtedly the favorite for children and offers them the most to get excited about.
-These Advent activities channel that natural anticipation and excitement and directs it towards learning more about the Christian faith and reserving a special place for Jesus in their hearts.
-With the Jesse Tree, Advent Calendar, Advent wreath, and nativity scene, children have to much more to look forward to than just Christmas presents!
+Of all the seasons of the year, the Advent and Christmas seasons are undoubtedly the favorite for children and offers them the most to get excited about.
+These Advent activities channel that natural anticipation and excitement and directs it towards learning more about the Christian faith, and reserving a special place for Jesus in their hearts.
+With these fun activities, children have to much more to look forward to than just Christmas presents!